On Future Drawdowns of L\'evy processes: Exact distributions

 \section{Exact distributions}

-From Proposition \ref{repr} it follows that the distributions of $\overline{U}^*_{T,S}$ and $\underline{U}^*_{T,S}$ can be identified if one is able to identify the laws of the finite time supremum and the resolvent of the L\'{e}vy process reflected at its infimum.
+From Proposition \ref{repr} it follows that the distributions of $\overline{D}^*_{t,s}$, $\underline{D}^*_{t,s}$, $\overline{U}^*_{t,s}$ and $\underline{U}^*_{t,s}$ can be identified if one is able to identify the law of the finite time supremum and the resolvent of the L\'{e}vy process reflected at its infimum.
 In the case of a spectrally one-sided L\'evy process $X$ such explicit expressions are provided by existing fluctuation theory.

-In this section we suppose that $X$ is spectrally negative (the case of spectrally positive L\'evy process follows from considering the dual of $X$; see Remark \ref{dualextrema}(i)).
-Many fluctuation results for $X$ can be conveniently formulated in terms of its scale function $W^{(q)}$ that is defined as the unique continuous increasing function on $[0,\infty)$ with Laplace transform
+In this section we suppose that $X$ is spectrally negative (as noted in the Introduction, the case of spectrally positive L\'evy process follows from by considering the dual of $X$).
+Many fluctuation results for $X$ can be conveniently formulated in terms of its scale function $W^{(q)}$ that is defined as the unique continuous increasing function on $\mathbb R_+$ with Laplace transform

+Note that by convexity of the Laplace exponent $\psi$ its right inverse $\Phi(q)$ is well-defined for all $q\geq 0$.
+Moreover, let $Z^{(q)}$ denote the function on $\mathbb R_+$ given by

-Let $\eb$ be an exponentially distributed random variable with parameter $\beta$ (independent of $\eq$ and $X$).
+let $\eb$ be an exponentially distributed random variable with parameter $\beta>0$ (independent of $\eq$ and $X$).